Quuxplusone/Advent/adventure-family-tree/field-guide.md

     tall wooden leg stands sheltered by the wall of the house.
 A small pile of bird seed lies on the table._

+- BRHA0017: South of grate: _a dried-up waterfall atop an enormous sea-cliff.
+    Below you the terrain slopes dizzyingly down to the sea, a thousand feet below._ There is nothing to do there besides fall off the cliff and die.

 - WOOD0430: chasm

 - LONG0501 (MCDO0551, LONG0751): billboard, salt marsh, Thunder Hole